cantinilab/Circe/README.md

 It is based on the pipeline and hypotheses presented in the manuscript "Cicero Predicts cis-Regulatory DNA Interactions from Single-Cell Chromatin Accessibility Data" by Pliner et al. (2018).
 This R package [Cicero](https://cole-trapnell-lab.github.io/cicero-release/) is available [here](https://www.github.com/cole-trapnell-lab/cicero-release).

-Results may slitghly vary between both packages, notably due to the different implementations of graphical lasso.
-<br> Currently, scores are very close when applied to the same metacells, computed from Cicero's methodology. (cf comparison plots below).
+<br> Metacalls computation might create differences, but scores will be identical applied to the same metacalls (cf comparison plots below).
 It should run significantly faster than Cicero _(e.g.: running time of 5 sec instead of 17 min for the dataset 2)_.

 _If you have any suggestion, don't hesitate !
 This package is still a work in progress :)_